Can I fly a drone in national parks or protected areas for photography?

 Wildlife in these protected areas require peace and tranquility to thrive and reproduce.
 The presence of drones can disrupt their natural behavior, causing stress and altering their habits.
 The noise and visual presence of the drone can disturb nesting birds, large mammals, and other sensitive species.

-See also What are the differences between using natural light and artificial light sources in drone photography compositions?
+See also What are the differences between using aerial compositions with a static subject and those with a dynamic subject in drone photography?

 Another challenge is the risk of accidents or damage to the environment.
 Operating drones in challenging terrain and weather conditions requires careful skill and safety precautions.
 A loss of control or malfunction can lead to the drone crashing into fragile ecosystems, causing damage to vegetation or disturbing delicate ecosystems.